rschwend/Dockerfile-Terraform-AWS/README.md

 # Dockerfile-Terraform-AWS

+Let's start with Terraform Learning IaC (Infrastructure as Code).
+This Dockerfile is deploying a Docker Instance (local) with all dependencies for starting immediately with Terraform Deployments.

 Docker Container with Terraform incl.
-AWS Provider (Dockerfile)
+AWS Provider (AWS-CLI)

 First, add your keys in the Dockerfile.yaml